jumang4423/jumang-potaru-old/README.md

 #  jumang potaru
 - deployed on [here](https://jumang-potaru.dev)
-- this is a generic gateway website using react.js, also created and deployed using a useful web-development tool gatsby
+- this is a generic gateway website using react.js, also created and deployed using a useful web-development tool gatsby.

 # how to install locally
 ## 1. what u need to install
-- since this project were created using 'create react app' make sure u gotta install enough dependancies to install.
+- since this project were created using 'gatsby' make sure u gotta install enough dependancies to install.

 - make sure u installed <nvm, gatsby-cli> command first